anxkhn/azure-ai-900-exam-prep/questions.md

 You are designing an AI system that empowers everyone, including people who have hearing, visual, and other impairments.
 This is an example of which Microsoft guiding principle for responsible AI?

-1.  fairness
+A.  fairness
-2.  inclusiveness
+B.  inclusiveness
-3.  reliability and safety
+C.  reliability and safety
-4.  accountability
+D.  accountability

 **Answer(s):** B